The Dark Side of the Moon: 30th-anniversary 5.1 surround sound mix

 A quadraphonic mix, created by Alan Parsons, was commissioned by EMI but never endorsed by Pink Floyd, as Parsons was disappointed with his mix.
 For the album's 30th anniversary, an updated surround version was released in 2003.
 The band elected not to use Parsons' quadraphonic mix, and instead had the engineer James Guthrie create a new 5.1 channel surround sound mix on the SACD format.
 Guthrie had worked with Pink Floyd since their eleventh album, The Wall, and had previously worked on surround versions of The Wall for DVD-Video and Waters' In the Flesh for SACD.
 In 2003, Parsons expressed disappointment with Guthrie's SACD mix, suggesting he was "possibly a little too true to the original mix", but was generally complimentary.
 The 30th-anniversary edition won four Surround Music Awards in 2003, and sold more than 800,000 copies.

 The cover image of the 30th-anniversary edition was created by a team of designers including Thorgerson.
 The image is a photograph of a custom-made stained glass window, built to match the dimensions and proportions of the original prism design.
 Transparent glass, held in place by strips of lead, was used in place of the opaque colours of the original.
 The idea is derived from the "sense of purity in the sound quality, being 5.1 surround sound ..."
 The image was created out of a desire to be "the same but different, such that the design was clearly DSotM, still the recognisable prism design, but was different and hence new".

 Later reissues

 The Dark Side of the Moon was rereleased in 2003 on 180-gram virgin vinyl and mastered by Kevin Gray at AcousTech Mastering.
 It included slightly different versions of the posters and stickers that came with the original vinyl release, along with a new 30th-anniversary poster.
 In 2007, the album was included in Oh, by the Way, a box set celebrating the 40th anniversary of Pink Floyd, and a DRM-free version was released on the iTunes Store.
 In 2011, it was reissued featuring a remastered version with various other material.

-In 2023, Pink Floyd announced The Dark Side of the Moon 50th Anniversary box set, including a newly remastered edition of the album, surround sound mixes, a photo book, and The Dark Side of the Moon Live at Wembley 1974, on vinyl.
+In 2023, Pink Floyd released the Dark Side of the Moon 50th Anniversary box set, including a newly remastered edition of the album, surround sound mixes (including the 5.1 mix and a new Dolby Atmos mix), a photo book, and The Dark Side of the Moon Live at Wembley 1974, on vinyl.
+In 2024, the 50th Anniversary LP edition was rereleased in two clear vinyl LPs; only one side of each LP is playable to allow the UV artwork to be printed on the non-groove side.